 - A report number so you can receive the full police report

-However, it will not indicate whether the driver was cited for the accident.
-To get that information you’d likely need a police report, which you can obtain later.
+The Traffic Information Exchange will not indicate whether the driver was cited for the accident.
+To get that information, you’d likely need a police report, which you can obtain later.

 Fourth, if necessary, call a tow truck to take your car to an auto body shop.
 You may instruct them to take it to the auto shop of your choice.
 If in doubt, call your insurance carrier and ask them for a recommendation of the auto body shop they work with.

 Fifth, if possible, take statements from witnesses or bystanders as to what they saw leading up to and during the accident.
 You may be able to get statements that support your claim if the other driver was at fault.

 Unfortunately, what you say to the other driver or to the police at the accident scene can later be used against you.
 We understand traffic accidents can be confusing and stressful.
 You might not be thinking with clarity.
 Words may slip out to the detriment of your case.
 Nevertheless, here are a few don’ts to keep in mind:

 The most important thing to avoid is lying.
 After an accident, the police will likely require an official statement of the drivers in the accident.
 Lies can be difficult to continue and are often more costly than the truth.
 Drivers are seldom the only witness to the accident, not to mention the potential for objective forms of evidence like traffic cameras.
 If nothing else, a lie on a police report can damage a person’s credibility in court.

 Don’t Say You Are “Okay”—Even if You Feel Fine